 Parents: are you expecting your child’s schooling to broaden their horizons and ensure they get a “good” job when they are older?

-Do you have gifted, talented young people in your care with an abundance of intelligence but no desire to capitalise on it?
+Do you have gifted, talented young people in your care with an abundance of intelligence but no desire to capitalize on it?

 Consider in whose interest you are acting when you tell them what to aspire to.
 Does your recommendation reflect their intelligence or their skills and interests?
 Are you pushing them to aim for a better paid career or a less competitive career?